Jordan Ifueko

 Jordan Ifueko (born August 16, 1993) is a Nigerian American writer of fantasy and young adult fiction.
 She is best known for her novel Raybearer, which became a New York Times bestseller, and its sequel, Redemptor.
+Her third novel set in the world of Raybearer, The Maid and the Crocodile, was released August 2024.
 She also writes short stories, which have been published in Strange Horizons.